loopspace/loopspace.github.io/index.md

 * [Polyominoes](Polyominoes).
 This code generates the unique polyominoes of a given size.
 Original code available on [github](https://github.com/loopspace/Polyominoes.git).

-* [LuaCanvas](LuaCanvas).
+* [LuaCanvas](http://luacanvas.mathforge.org) (relocated).
 This code provides a playground for graphical programming using the `lua` language.
 Original code available on [github](https://github.com/loopspace/LuaCanvas.git).

 * [Arithmetic](Arithmetic).
 An HTML5+JavaScript demonstration of the
   formula for the sum of an arithmetic series.